 - Burek – a flaky, meat-filled pastry that is a staple throughout the Balkans.
 It’s available at every bakery and acceptable to eat for breakfast, lunch, dinner or late-night ‘snack’ (often accompanied by yogurt to aid in digestion).

-Our top-three restaurants:
+Our top-two restaurants:

 - “?”
 Tavern (Kralja Petra Street 6) – The oldest tavern in Belgrade, serving traditional cuisine in a historical setting.
 It’s slightly touristy, but the staff are friendly and the interior is cozy, often with live folk music (and there’s outdoor seating in the summer).